duckdb/duckdb-web/docs/extensions/postgres.md

   - docs/extensions/postgresql
 ---

-The `postgres` extension allows DuckDB to directly read and write data from a running Postgres database instance.
-The data can be queried directly from the underlying Postgres database.
-Data can be loaded from Postgres tables into DuckDB tables, or vice versa.
+The `postgres` extension allows DuckDB to directly read and write data from a running PostgreSQL database instance.
+The data can be queried directly from the underlying PostgreSQL database.
+Data can be loaded from PostgreSQL tables into DuckDB tables, or vice versa.
 See the [official announcement]({% post_url 2022-09-30-postgres-scanner %}) for implementation details and background.

 ## Installing and Loading